Eileen Myles: Fiction

-Inferno (a poet's novel) (2010) fictionalizes the life of a poet very similar to Myles, and Myles stated in an interview with John Oakes that the vernacular language of Dante's "The Inferno" is their "biggest argument for the way I write."
+Inferno (A Poet's Novel) (2010) fictionalizes the life of Dante, and Myles stated in an interview with John Oakes that the vernacular language of his Inferno is their "biggest argument for the way I write."
+Craig Epplin, in The New Inquiry, wrote the book is Myles's attempt at sketching alternative sorts of existence in common.
+They do so not through simple prescription, but rather by modeling the act of assembly itself".
 It was awarded a 2011 Lambda Literary Award for Lesbian Fiction.
-On September 29, 2015, HarperCollins reissued Myles's out-of-print novel, Chelsea Girls.
+On September 29, 2015, HarperCollins reissued Myles's out-of-print collection Chelsea Girls.

 Performance

 In 1979 Myles founded the Lost Texans Collective with Elinor Nauen and Barbara McKay.
 That year the group produced Joan of Arc a spiritual entertainment and would produce Patriarchy, a play in 1980.

 Later solo performances include "Leaving New York (1989), Life (1991), and Summer in Russia (1996), which were performed at P.S.
 122, Judson Church.

 Myles's later plays, Feeling Blue parts 1, 2, and 3, Modern Art, and Our Sor Juana Ines de la Cruz, written for Alina Troyano, were all produced at WOW Cafe and P.S.
 122.

 Since the early eighties Myles has toured and read their own work extensively.
 In late 1988 they traveled with poet and memoirist Jim Carroll on a tour sponsored by Lila Acheson Wallace.
 In the nineties Myles toured Germany with Kathy Acker, Lynne Tillman, Richard Hell, and Chris Kraus.
 Since 1997 Myles has frequently toured with LGBT performance group Sister Spit.

-Myles appears on three episodes in the second season of the TV series Transparent in 2015.
+Myles appears on three episodes in the second season of the TV series Transparent in 2015 and in 2024 they appeared in Andrea Luka Zimmerman's film Wayfaring Stranger.

-Critical reception

-Myles's first book, The Irony of the Leash (1978), was produced on the mimeograph machine at St. Mark's Poetry Project.

-Pulitzer prize-winning poet John Ashbery has described Myles's work as making one "uncomfortable and awake ... chanting softly and beautifully the harsh if humorous realities that combine to make whatever life a poet can piece together today."
-They have been called "a cult figure to a generation of post-punk female writer-performers" by Holland Cotter of The New York Times.

-In a recent review of Snowflakes/different streets in the LA Review of Books, Brian Teare complicates these readings of Myles's persona in relation to their body of writing: